Cliff Robertson: Personal life

 In 1957, Robertson married actress Cynthia Stone, the former wife of actor Jack Lemmon.
 They had a daughter, Stephanie, before divorcing in 1959; he also had a stepson by this marriage, Chris Lemmon.
 In 1966, he married actress and Post Cereals heiress Dina Merrill, the former wife of Stanley M. Rumbough Jr.; they had a daughter, Heather (1968–2007), before divorcing.
-By this marriage, he also had stepchildren Stanley Hutton Rumbough, David Post Rumbough, and Nedenia Colgate Rumbough.
 He resided in Water Mill, New York.

 Robertson was a Democrat and supported Arizona congressman Morris K. Udall during the 1976 Democratic presidential primaries.